NutBerry/stack/docs/SystemDescriptionDocument.md

 # Notes

-This document represents an overview about the current specification and is work in progress.
+*This document is outdated and needs to be updated* This document represents an overview about the current specification and is work in progress.

 ## A list of (perhaps) planned changes